Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Background and related work

-\paragraph{Annotator agreement} There are many popular metrics for measuring inter-annotator agreement such as Cohen's kappa, Krippendorff's alpha and Fleiss's kappa.
+There are many popular metrics for measuring inter-annotator agreement such as Cohen's kappa, Krippendorff's alpha and Fleiss's kappa.
 All of these metrics attempt to distinguish genuine disagreement among annotators from noise (or ``random disagreement'') using statistical methods.

 However, most cannot be generally used for comparing intergroup annotation agreement without extending them (e.g., computing pairwise Cohen's kappa for all groups), or placing constraints on when they can be used (e.g., no missing labels and same number of annotations per annotator for Fleiss's kappa).
-They have also been criticized for ignoring fundamental differences that can arise from different social, cultural and demographic backgrounds~\cite{FEINSTEIN1990543, Byrt1993, van_der_Velden, checco_2017}, for their inability to quantify and compare results across experiments~\cite{wong-etal-2021-cross}, and for fundamentally faulty assumptions around the concept of ``chance-correction''~\cite{checco_2017}.
+They have also been criticized for ignoring fundamental differences that can arise from different social, cultural and demographic backgrounds~\cite{Feinstein1990, Byrt1993, van_der_Velden, checco_2017}, for their inability to quantify and compare results across experiments~\cite{wong-etal-2021-cross}, for sensitivity towards skewed and imbalanced data~\citep{Feinstein1990}-- common for annotations of minority groups--and for fundamentally faulty assumptions around the concept of ``chance-correction''~\cite{checco_2017}.

-Recent work has attempted to work around these limitations, by working with simpler statistical models~\cite{van_der_Velden}, adapting Cohen's kappa for subgroup agreement~\cite{wong-etal-2021-cross}, or creating a Bayesian model to explicitly differentiate between subgroup disagreement and noise~\cite{ivey-etal-2025-nutmeg}.
+Recent work has attempted to work around these limitations by using simpler statistical models~\cite{van_der_Velden}, adapting Cohen's kappa for subgroup agreement~\cite{wong-etal-2021-cross}, or creating a Bayesian model to explicitly differentiate between subgroup disagreement and noise~\cite{ivey-etal-2025-nutmeg}.
 While these extensions do improve the performance of these metrics, they are typically less explainable and intuitive.
-They are also constrained by the same basic assumptions of disagreement metrics, such as not being suitable for multi-label annotations (where annotators can pick more than one option for each item).